 Aquatic creatures that can be found worldwide are dolphins.
 These wonderful animals depend on the water and marine environments to survive.

-Because they are animals, manatees and dolphins must surface to breathe.
+Because they are animals like manatees and dolphins must surface to breathe.

 Dolphins, like manatees and other animals, have hair from birth.
 Dolphins have hair on their beaks at birth, but it falls out quite quickly.
 As adults, manatees retain their facial whiskers and body hair.